Ferrovie dello Stato Italiane: Bluferries

 Blufferies is a subsidiary company of Ferrovie dello Stato (Italy's Rail Infrastructure Manager) that operates ferries across the Strait of Messina.
-It provides transport across the strait for passengers, cars and trains.
+It provides transport across the strait for cars and trains.
 The company employs approximately 130 people.

+Blu Jet was established in August 2018, following the spin-off procedure of the Bluferries srl branch of the company, also solely owned by RFI SpA, and since 1st May 2019 Blu Jet has been operating the connection between the cities of Messina and Villa San Giovanni (docks near the railway station).
+Passenger maritime transport across the Strait of Messina using high-speed vessels (trip duration 20').

 Trenitalia

 Trenitalia is the most important subsidiary of the company, as it manages all the trains of the company group.
 Trenitalia is the primary train operator in Italy.
 It was established in 2000 following a European Union directive on the deregulation of rail transport.